-Before starting this biography project, I didn’t know George Washington never had any children of his own.
+Before starting this biography project, I didn’t realize George Washington never had any children of his own.
 What he did have were two stepchildren from Martha’s previous marriage.
-One was a girl he adored, Patsy, who died of epilepsy at 17.
-The other, to be honest, was utter crap.
+One was a girl named Patsy whom he adored.
+The other, to be honest, was a bit of a turd.

 Actually, that’s not fair since Washington was a huge proponent of manure as fertilizer and at times might have preferred real dookie over his stepson.

 Jacky and the Preacher